"Tesla does no marketing" was long one of the business world's favorite factoids. This was never

 You can't necessarily reorganize your company, but you can assign some KPIs for

-marketing and media relations to share (bylines published, brand mentions, etc.).
-You can
+marketing and media relations to share (like bylines published or brand mentions).

-also make certain that media relations assets (and those published by third parties) are
+You can also make certain that media relations assets (and those published by third

-also part of the marketing content calendar.
-This will help both sides be better aware of
+parties) are also part of the marketing content calendar.
+This will help both sides be